-Act No. and year Short title Extent of repeal and amendment Act No. 37 of 2002 Financial Advisory and Intermediary Services Act, 2002 1.
-The amendment of section 1- (a) by the insertion in subsection (1) after the definition of "advice" of the following definition: " 'alternative investment fund' means a collective investment undertaking, including investment compartments of a collective investment undertaking, constituted in any legal form, including in terms of a contract, by means of a trust, or in terms of statute, which- (a) raises capital from one or more investors to facilitate the partici- pation or interest in, subscription, contribution or commitment to, a fund or portfolio, with a view to investing it in accordance with a defined investment policy for the benefit of the investors; and (b) does not require approval as a collective investment scheme in terms of the Collective Invest- ment Schemes Control Act, 2002 (Act No. 45 of 2002);"; [date of commencement of paragraph (a): to be proclaimed] (b) by the insertion in subsection (1) after the definition of "authorised financial services provider" of the following definition: " 'Authority ' means the Financial Sector Conduct Authority estab- lished in terms of section 56 of the Financial Sector Regulation Act;"; (c) by the deletion in subsection(1) of the definitions of "Board"and "board of appeal"; (d) by the insertion before the definition of "client" of the following definition:
+Act No. and year Short title Extent of repeal and amendment Act No. 37 of 2002 Financial Advisory and Intermediary Services Act, 2002 The amendment of section 1- (a) by the insertion in subsection (1) after the definition of "advice" of the following definition: "alternative investment fund' means a collective investment undertaking, including investment compartments of a collective investment undertaking, constituted in any legal form, including in terms of a contract, by means of a trust, or interms of statute, which- [date of commencement of paragraph (a): to be proclaimed] (b) by the insertion in subsection (1) after the definition of "authorised financial services provider" of the following definition: " ['] Authority' means the Financial Sector Conduct Authority estab- lished in terms of section 56 of the Financial Sector Regulation Act;"; (c) by the deletion in subsection(1) of the definitions of "Board"and "board of appeal"; (d) by the insertion before the definition of "client" of the following definition: